saraonval/Webshop/README.md

 * Maven

 ### Applications
-* NetBeans, the choosen IDE for the back-end.
+* NetBeans, the chosen IDE for the back-end.
 * Tomcat, to host the back-end application.
-* MySQL, the choosen SQL database.
+* MySQL, the chosen SQL database.
 * PopSQL, to easier work with SQL commands.
 * Postman, to test the API.